-When I first relocated to Los Angeles six years ago, I moved into a loft downtown two blocks away from Skid Row.
+Several years ago I relocated to Los Angeles for a while, and I moved into a loft downtown two blocks away from Skid Row.
 Although I really loved living down there, I’m not sure I would have ended up in that location had I been more Internet savvy about choosing a neighborhood.
 In the incredible digital age we live in, with a few minutes and a web connection, you can learn a lot about a neighborhood before ever stepping foot in it.

 For more information on the best neighborhoods in some of our favorite cities, check out SpareFoot’s Moving Guides.